yueguoguo/yueguoguo.github.io/_posts/2022-12-28-babysitting-vs-machine-learning.md

   <footer><cite title="Boss Baby">Boss Baby</cite></footer>
 </blockquote>

-Babysitting is an engineering problem which is similar to machine learning.
-The main task of the babysitting problem is to *take care of a baby to fulfil its needs as much as possible under the constraints that the baby's life pattern has minimal impact on its parents.*.
+Babysitting can be formalized as an engineering problem which is similar to machine learning.
+The main task of the babysitting problem is to *take care of a baby by fulfiling its needs as much as possible under the constraints that the baby's life pattern has minimal impact on its parents.*.
 The success of babysitting can be quantitatively measured by, for example, the child growth standard proposed by WHO.
 And the objective is to minimize the deviation between the baby's data against the standard one.

 There are many similarities between babysitting and machine learing.